We like Austria which we’ve visited twice. But language is a problem although certain German words seem to have obvious equivalents in English.

 We did get tickets for Richard Strauss’s Capriccio but our choice was limited to tickets we either could not afford (nearly $200 apiece) or those for affordable seats where your view is obstructed or you had to stand through the whole performance.
 We went for the affordable and obstructed.

 About all I can say about Capriccio is that it taught me something about myself (a good thing).
 I found I prefer lustier productions.
 Although I liked the overture and the intermezzo, this relatively modern philosophical foray into which is superior—poetry or music—proved too cerebral for my tastes.
 Couched as a rivalry between two lovers, it was like a very talky play with few characters and minimal staging.
 No perishing here of consumptive or unfaithful lovers on opulent divans.

 We skipped the royal castle of Schonbrun which we did see a few years ago.
 And we had barely enough time in the two museums we visited in Vienna.
-The Kunsthistorisches is unique for, perhaps, having the largest collection of Peter Brueghel, a distinction not difficult to come by as his legacy of paintings is quite small (about 28) and this museum has half of them.
+The Kunsthistorisches is unique for, perhaps, having the largest collection of Peter Brueghel, a distinction not difficult to come by as his legacy of paintings is quite small and this museum has half of them.

 Another top museum, the Albertina. is unique for combining an exhibit of royal Habsburg rooms with its collection of modern paintings (mostly expressionist), and a large library of graphic arts and photographs.

 Vienna is an orderly sophisticated city and Austria, unlike its one time ally in the Austro-Hungarian empire, has a well-oiled tourism industry.
 It has perfected the selling of its charms via its most famous personalities from the past.
 And yet, possibly sure that tourists would come anyway, Austrian merchants and tour industry types were a lot more formal and curt (an Austrian trait?).
 Sometimes to the point of seeming ungracious.